Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

   * Can coordinate with little risk
   * etc.
 * Remove the need for a powerful government
 * Remove ambiguity about what contracts are enforceable
 * Make writing and understanding contracts more approachable
 * Make contract execution and enforcement more efficient

 Notes:
-Okay, so these are the goals of a smart contract.
+These are the goals of a smart contract.
 We basically want to keep all the good stuff that contracts brought us, but then of course make them better by not making the government the central point of enforcement.
 We want to know, without a doubt that the contracts will be enforced.
 We want them to be approachable, legibility wise, and we want them to be efficient.
-And really quickly, before I dive into the expression and enforcement part of smart contracts, I really quickly want us to review:
-So we started all the way back at simple primitive trade.
-To personal trust.
-To rational trust - which allowed us to get money and credit and all this other stuff.
-Contracts were the golden child - those promises allowed us to really scale and achieve some incredible coordination.
-And now, we're going make the next iteration in this long, rich history of how to coordinate: which is the smart contract.

-# Expression and Enforcement
+---

+# Smart Contracts - Two Parts

 1. Expression
 2. Execution / Enforcement

 Notes:
-So, as we work through Szabo's ideas, we'll look at smart contracts in two parts.
+So, we'll look at smart contracts in two parts.
 Expression - this is the part about actually codifying or expressing what you agree to unambiguously.
 From a programmer's perspective, this is by writing code.
 Or from a lawyer's perspective, this is writing up a bunch of pages of legalese, which basically is a DSL for being really specific in a legal contract.
 And then the part about making sure it actually happens? and what to do if something goes wrong?
 That’s the execution or enforcement part.
-And this part is ultimately where the two worlds contrast - running unstoppable code on a blockchain vs. having courts and judges and police officers and things like that.
+Execuition is ultimately where the two worlds contrast - running unstoppable code on a blockchain vs. having courts and judges and police officers and things like that.
 Essentially the idea of a smart contract is: we're going to take a contract, which we all feel really confident in our definition, and we're going to glue it together with all of Szabo’s incredible Computer Science research that's come out way more recently than contract research, and that all together is the next iteration and improvement on contracts.
-I should note: of these two parts, Programming languages are good at part 1 and computers are good at part 2.
+I should note - of these two parts, Programming languages are good at part 1 and computers are good at part 2.

 ---